 SJ/C Clinical Pharmacy Residency Programs

-St. Joseph’s/Candler offers both a Postgraduate Year One (PGY1) and Postgraduate Year Two (PGY2) clinical pharmacy residency program.
+St. Joseph’s/Candler offers a Postgraduate Year One (PGY1) residency program and Postgraduate Year Two (PGY2) clinical pharmacy residency programs in Critical Care and Emergency Medicine.

-The PGY1 program was initiated in 1999 and is accredited by the American Society of Health-Systems Pharmacists (ASHP) with five resident positions available each year.
+The PGY1 program was initiated in 1999 and is accredited by the American Society of Health-Systems Pharmacists (ASHP) with six resident positions available each year.

-The PGY2 program in Critical Care Medicine with an emphasis on critical care and emergency medicine is new in 2011, offers one position, and is accredited by the ASHP.
+The PGY2 program in Critical Care Medicine was established in 2011, offers one position, and is accredited by ASHP.
+St. Joseph's/Candler established a PGY2 Emergency Medicine residency program in 2015, which is currently seeking accreditation by ASHP.

 In addition to our traditional programs, we offer a non-traditional PGY1 program to our current pharmacist employees, with up to two positions available during a three year period.